Pap smears: Everything you need to know

 Does a Pap Smear Hurt?

 If you do notice some spotting afterward, avoid putting anything in your vagina (such as a menstrual cup, menstrual disc, or tampon) to catch the bleeding.
-Your doctor can give you a pad or you can bring one with you.
+Your health care provider can give you a pad or you can bring one with you.

 Getting your Pap Smear results

-After you get a Pap smear, your doctor sends the cervical tissue sample cells to a lab for testing, where it will take anywhere from one to three weeks to get the results back.
-You usually call your doctor’s office to get results, or they will call you.
+After you get a Pap smear, your doctor sends the cervical tissue sample cells to a lab for testing.
+The results will take anywhere from one to three weeks to arrive.
+You usually call your healthcare provider’s office to get the results, or they will call you.
 In some cases, you’ll get your results digitally via a patient portal.

 Your test will have one of three outcomes:

-1. Abnormal: The cells collected look abnormal.
+1. Abnormal: The sample of cells collected looks abnormal.
 This does not mean you have cancer.
-Depending on what the cell changes looked like, your doctor will tell you what you need to do next.
+Depending on what the cell changes look like, your doctor will tell you what to do next.
 You may need to get another Pap smear immediately or within six months.
-If the cell changes look more serious, your doctor may recommend you get other cervical cancer screening tests such as a colposcopy and/or biopsy.
+If the cell changes look more serious, your doctor may recommend you get other cervical cancer screening tests, such as a colposcopy and/or a cervical biopsy.

-1. Unclear: Your doctor was not able to determine from the test if the cells looked normal or abnormal.
+1. Unclear: Your doctor was not able to determine from the test if the cell sample looked normal or abnormal.
 They may order another Pap smear test for you immediately, or in 6 months to a year.

 Unclear or Abnormal Pap smear results

-If your test results came back as anything other than normal, there could be a reason that has nothing to do with HPV or cancer.
+If your test results came back as anything other than normal, there could be a reason that has nothing to do with Human Papillomavirus (HPV) or cancer.
 Common factors affecting the results of a Pap Smear are:

 • A yeast infection or other inflammation